• Skip to primary navigation

 Overcoming The Fear Of Public Ridicule

-Maybe you don’t fear failure so much, but maybe you’re terrified of public ridicule.
-Most people more scared of being observed while they fail than they are of the actual minor inconvenience of failure itself.
+Maybe you don’t fear failure, but you’re terrified of public ridicule.
+Most people are more scared of being observed while they fail than they are of the actual minor inconvenience of failure itself.

 We have a reputation to uphold and an EGO that demands respect.
-So, we avoid anything that might put our EGO’s in harm’s way.
-We tend to stick with stuff we know how to do, and avoid many new challenges that would be fun, fulfilling, and fruitful – due to irrational fear.
+So, we avoid anything that might put our egos in harm’s way.
+Due to irrational fear, we tend to stick with stuff we know how to do and avoid many new challenges that would be fun, fulfilling, and fruitful.

 So, what are your options?
 I see two: